adlnet/xAPI-Spec/xAPI.md

 * A library SHOULD be used to construct IRIs, as opposed to string concatenation.
 * Values SHOULD be considered to be case sensitive unless specified otherwise.
 * Lowercase SHOULD be used to send case insensitive data.
-* Additional properties SHOULD* NOT be added to statements and other objects unless explicitly allowed and the LRS MAY* reject statements and objects containing such additional properties.
+* Additional properties SHOULD* NOT be added to Statements unless explicitly allowed by this specification.

+Note that the LRS is recommended to reject Statements containing additional properties, and many do.
+Additional properties in Statements will mean that the statement will not be interoperable with all LRS, hence the strong recommendation above not to include additional properties in Statements.

 ###### LRS Requirements